A data essay

 It's twenty lines.

-The MCP server exposes eight tools.
+The MCP server exposes fifteen tools: eight for the catalogue and its text, two for the rule-based wiki layer, five for the atlas.
 Each returns text plus structure; none calls an LLM internally.

 | Tool | What it returns |